 Market Capitalization reflects the total U.S.-denominated portion of the portfolio.

-Mr. Acheson is a senior vice president at Pioneer Investments.
-He joined Pioneer as a portfolio manager in 2001 and has been an investment professional since 1994.
+Mr. Cloonan, a senior vice president, joined Pioneer in 1997 and has been an investment professional since that time.

 |Not FDIC insured||May lose value||No bank guarantee|